DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

   time: '43:26'
   who: Alexey
 - line: Well, we did go really overboard with that.
 In total, I think before starting to work, we talked to probably around 50 people.
-And then over hundreds during the early days of development.
+And then over a hundred during the early days of development.
   sec: 2610
   time: '43:30'